Air traffic controllers guide aerial traffic to ensure safe aerial safety.

 The time to become an air traffic controller depends on the individual and what steps they take.

 The FAA requires at least 3 years of work experience in an aviation-related field, but you can also meet that requirement by completing a 4-year bachelor’s degree.

 The FAA Academy also trains potential air traffic controllers for between 2 and 5 months, depending on their experience.

 Next, you’re required to complete 2 to 4 years of on-the-job training before you’re fully certified.

 So, the entire process to become a fully certified air traffic controller takes between 5 and 8 years

-Is There an Age Limit for Air Traffic Controllers?
+There is An Age Limit for Air Traffic Controllers